 Assistive Technology Grants

-With a strong network of volunteers and partners, FODAC provides refurbished equipment and services for adults and children with disabilities to improve their overall quality of life.
+AT, DME, Home mods, Ramps, Vehicle mods in Georgia with a strong network of volunteers and partners, FODAC provides refurbished equipment and services for adults and children with disabilities to improve their overall quality of life.
 Over the years, our model to assist individuals with disabilities has remained the same: to provide free or low-cost wheelchairs and other durable medical equipment, vehicle and home adaptations and more.
+AT, DME are shipped nationwide.
 Above all, our staff is like a family that works together to make every day a little easier, and a little more affordable, for people in need.

 I Got Legs Foundation

 We create opportunities to transform lives for people with physical challenges